Blender-Out-Of-Memory/backend/TaskScheduler/documentation.md

 - Extracts all relevant information (and more) for rendering

 #### Main Classes:
-- **Header**: Represents the file header: Only relevant information: File version
+- **Header**: Represents the file header: Only (maybe) relevant information: File version
 - **Scene**: Represents a Blender scene with render settings.

 #### Usage:
+Only relevant method for simplification:
 ```python
 current_scene = BlendFile.get_current_scene(filepath)
 ```